leojacinto/WorkflowDataFabric-TypeA/section16-kafka-stream-connect.md

-# Section 15: Zero Copy Connectors Lab Guide
+# Section 16: Kafka Stream Connect Lab Guide

 ### Pre-requisites Part 1 - Mandatory:
 1. This lab is for ServiceNow internal only